Worried about legal fees when buying the freehold?

 • 1

-Cost of establishing Nominee Purchaser company: £20 - £400
+Cost of establishing Nominee Purchaser Company

 • 2

-Most importantly, the valuer will have the experience to anticipate claim and counter-claim and also factor the tenants’ liability for the landlord’s reasonable costs when calculating the best premium to offer.
+A chartered surveyor produces a range which takes into account both your and the freeholder’s perspectives, as well as any local factors.
+They also have the experience to anticipate claims and counter-claims and factor the tenants’ liability for the landlord’s reasonable costs when calculating the best premium to offer.

-The valuer also examines the structure of the property particularly in terms of its repair condition and how this may affect future service charges.
+The valuer also examines the structure of the property, particularly in terms of its repair condition and how this may affect future service charges.

 • 3

-Section 13 Initial Notice & negotiating with landlord costs: £800 - £1,000+
+Section 13 Initial Notice & negotiating with landlord costs

-Tip: you should do all you can to avoid getting to the stage where surveyors have to meet up and discuss matters, they will charge expensively by the hour so potentially the costs are uncapped greatly increasing your cost of buying freehold.
+Tip: Costs can become an issue if the surveyors on both sides cannot agree on the premium figure.
+You should do all you can to avoid getting to the stage where surveyors have to meet up and discuss matters, as they will charge expensively by the hour, potentially increasing your cost of buying freehold.

 • 4

-Cost of the premium/buying the freehold: £1,000s++
+Cost of the premium when buying the freehold

-You have to be realistic and this is why your initial and following communications with the other qualifying tenants are so important.
+You have to be realistic, and this is why your initial and following communications with the other qualifying tenants are so important.

 • 5